ITKTools/ITKTools/README.md

 ITK Tools
 ==========

-Practical command line tools based on the ITK.
-These tools are design to do take an input from the command line, perform a a single function, and produce an output.
+Practical command line tools based on the ITK, intended for image processing.
+These tools are designed to take an input image from the command line, perform a single operation, and produce an output image.
+For example smoothing of an image can be done with the tool pxgaussianimagefilter.

 Historical note
 ---------------

-This toolkit originates from the toolkit praxix, created by Marius Staring and Stefan Klein, which was hosted on Google Code using svn:
+This toolkit originates from the toolkit praxix, created by Marius Staring and Stefan Klein.
+Development started halfway 2005 in a private cvs repository, and was meant to facilitate their PhD work.
+In March 2008 the repository was moved to svn, and hosted by Google Code at

   http://code.google.com/p/praxix/

-The name praxix is related to a Dutch warehouse selling tools, and also to the image processing sofware ImageExplorer (iX).
+The name praxix is related to a Dutch warehouse selling practical tools, and also to the image processing sofware ImageExplorer (iX).
+The tools are therefore still prefixed with 'px'.

-The move to git under the name ITKTools was inspired by David Doria, who released the ITK_OneShot repository and sent a mail to the ITK mailing list.
+The move to git(hub) in April 2011 under the name ITKTools was inspired by David Doria, who released the ITK\_OneShot repository and sent a mail to the ITK mailing list with the question if anyone had a same type of collection of tools.

-The tools are therefore still prefixed with '``'px'.

 Building
 --------